GLM-130B: An Open Bilingual Pre-trained Model: Introduction

 \section{Introduction}

-Large language models (LLMs), particularly those with over 100 billion (100B) parameters~\citep{brown2020language,thoppilan2022lamda,rae2021scaling,chowdhery2022palm,wang2021ernie}, have presented attractive scaling laws~\citep{wei2022emergent}, where emergent zero-shot and few-shot capabilities suddenly arouse.
-Among them, GPT-3~\citep{brown2020language} with 175B parameters pioneers the studies of 100B-scale LLMs by strikingly generating better performance with 32 labeled examples than the fully-supervised BERT-Large model on a variety of benchmarks.
-However, both GPT-3 (and other 100B-scale ones)---the model itself---and how it can be trained, have been thus far not available to the public.
+Large language models (LLMs), particularly those with over 100 billion (100B) parameters~\citep{brown2020language,thoppilan2022lamda,rae2021scaling,chowdhery2022palm,wang2021ernie}, have presented attractive scaling laws~\citep{wei2022emergent}, where emergent zero-shot and few-shot capabilities suddenly arose.
+Among them, GPT-3~\citep{brown2020language} with 175B parameters pioneers the study of 100B-scale LLMs by strikingly generating better performance with 32 labeled examples than the fully-supervised BERT-Large model on a variety of benchmarks.
+However, both GPT-3 (and many other closed-sourced 100B-scale ones)---the model itself---and how it can be trained, have been thus far intransparent to the public.
 It is of critical value to train a high-quality LLM of such scale with both the model and training process shared with everyone.

 We thus \textit{aim to pre-train an open and highly-accurate 100B-scale model} with ethical concerns in mind.
-Over the course of our attempt, we come to realize that pre-training a dense LLM at such a scale raises numerous unexpected technical and engineering challenges compared to training 10B-scale models, in terms of pre-training efficiency, stability, and convergence.
+Over the course of our attempt, we have come to realize that pre-training a dense LLM at such a scale raises numerous unexpected technical and engineering challenges compared to training 10B-scale models, in terms of pre-training efficiency, stability, and convergence.
 Similar difficulties have also been concurrently observed in training OPT-175B~\citep{zhang2022opt} and BLOOM-176B~\citep{scao2022what}, further demonstrating the significance of GPT-3 as a pioneer study.

 In this work, we introduce the pre-training of a 100B-scale model---\glm, in terms of engineering efforts, model design choices, training strategies for efficiency and stability, and quantization for affordable inference.
 As it has been widely realized that it is computationally unaffordable to empirically enumerate all possible designs for training 100B-scale LLMs, we present not only the successful part for training \glm but also many of the failed options and lessons learned.
 Particularly, the training stability is {the} decisive factor in the success of training models of such a scale.
 Different from practices such as manually adjusting learning rates in OPT-175B and using embedding norm in the sacrifice of performance in BLOOM-176B, we experiment with various options and find the strategy of embedding gradient shrink can significantly stabilize the training of \glm.